Amer2483/ISQA3420-/DFDdictionary.md

 Developer: The employee who is responsible for developing new software.
 License: A document that prescribes the terms and conditions for the use of a software.
 NIST: The National Institute of Standards and Technology database that has informationa bout the vulnarabilities of a software
+Package: The open source package that the corporation intends to use